I don’t often admit this, but I was a picky eater as a child and young adult. For some reason, I did not like soup (I think it was the texture?).

 What are the foods you did not like as a kid, that you now enjoy?
 I’d love to hear about the transition from dislike to like 😀

-I now enjoy all types of soup!
-And created this soup last fall, when I had a surplus of butternut squash on hand.
+I created this soup last fall, when I had a surplus of butternut squash on hand.
 I decided to roast the squash before pureeing to enhance the sweet notes of the squash.
+By roasting the squash whole, you don’t have to peel it or dice it first!

-I love to make a double batch of this soup and keep it in the freezer (stores up to 3 months), for those busy, cold weeknights!
+This soup doubles nicely and can be kept in the freezer in an airtight container (stores up to 2 months), for those busy, cold weeknights!

 - 1 large butternut squash (3 pounds)